2023 Annual Conference: Translation/s

 The Annual Meeting of Mormon Scholars in the Humanities

-Mormon Scholars in the Humanities (MSH) invites proposals for its 2020 annual conference.
-The conference topic this year is Aesthetics, and papers or panels organized around the theme are encouraged.
+Mormon Scholars in the Humanities (MSH) invites proposals for its 2023 annual conference.
+The conference topic this year is Translation/s, and papers or panels organized around the theme are encouraged.

 Most religious traditions rest on some kind of often understated relationship to translation.
 What can be gleaned from reflection on the Mormon case?
 How does translation serve the Mormon humanistic tradition, broadly read?
 What is translation, and what are its stakes?
 Who translates, and who wins and loses in those relationships?
 What is a translator, a source, and a target text?
 How does translation relate to language, creation, obfuscation, interruption, and revelation—and what does it mean to be translated, anyway?